 The Dynamics of Leading and Working in Agile Teams

-The seminars are for leaders; managers; Human Resource professionals; coaches; leadership, team and organisational development practitioners; psychologists and other social scientists – anyone working with change in 1:1, group, organisational and system contexts.
+The seminars are for anyone interested in working in virtual spaces; leaders; managers; Human Resource professionals; coaches; leadership, team and organisational development practitioners; psychologists and other social scientists – anyone working with change in 1:1, group, organisational and system contexts.
+Remote Seminar participants are welcome and encouraged!

-Designed so that you can attend just one or two or the whole series, each seminar is held on a single day in central London and is non-residential.
+They are designed so that you can attend just one or two or the whole series.
+Each seminar is held on a single day in central London and is non-residential.

 1 seminar = £300 + VAT